Digital Marketing Essential: mapping a Customer Journey.

 1. Content marketing

-Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive action.
+Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive action.
 Research shows that content marketing has become an almost universal tactic, with 90% of companies using it in 2016, and even more utilizing it in 2017.
 Successful content marketing not only carefully considers the target personas in question, but it also relies on both real-time analytics and third-party data to understand what, when, where and how will resonate best.
 Not only this, today’s consumers expect personalized content.
-Surrounded by the likes Spotify’s ‘Discover Weekly’ service, these brands are setting the standard when it comes to content.
+Surrounded by the likes of Spotify’s ‘Discover Weekly’ service, these brands are setting the standard when it comes to content.
 Consumers value content that is useful, relevant and entertaining to them, so the more tailored it is, the better it will perform.
 Many brands are seeing a stronger ROAS thanks to their personalization efforts overall.

 2. Email marketing

 Email marketing isn’t going anywhere.
 In fact, it’s playing a more important role than ever in delivering against marketing and wider business targets thanks to a more personalized email marketing approach.
-But the kind of email marketing that works for today’s consumers is evolving fast.
+However, the kind of email marketing that works for today’s consumers is evolving fast.
 Improved segmentation and targeting enables you to have a more personalized approach and, in turn, drive revenue via conversion and improved open rates, while increasing customer loyalty over time.

 3. Retargeting

 For many, only between 1-5% of web traffic converts on the first visit to your website.
 Retargeting is a tactic designed to help brands reach that 98% who don’t convert right away and attract prospective customers.
 Content retargeting means serving customers with content specific to their needs, interests and journey stage.
 Tactics can include using website visits and intent data to retarget them cross-channel using, for example, Facebook Ads (Paid Social), Google Ads (PPC) and others.
-Aligning your content in a personalized way allows you to streamline the customer’s experience of your brand throughout their online journey, whether the goal is to sign up, visit, download something or make an e-Commerce transaction.
+Aligning your content in a personalized way allows you to streamline the customer’s experience of your brand throughout their online journey, whether the goal is to sign up, visit, download something or make an e-commerce transaction.
 But while retargeting can prove effective when done right, using unreliable data - solely tied to cookies as opposed to real people - can have a detrimental impact on your brand.

 The Authentic Factor

 Social media has led the way in forcing companies to be more upfront, to be real, and to listen to their customers.
 This shift has forced brands to think again, and at the heart of being authentic is being able to demonstrate that you know what your customers think and feel and that you can anticipate their needs.
 By matching their brand experiences to your data, you can show that you care about what they want.
 This not only boosts loyalty but offers a human - or authentic - face to the brand experience.
-For example, some brands try publicity stunts and influencer marketing on social media in an effort to achieve huge reach, but those that use data and apply insights can cleverly create laser-focused content and messages, tailored to a targeted group of people.
+For example, some brands try publicity stunts and influencer marketing on social media in an effort to achieve huge reach, but those who use data and apply insights can cleverly create laser-focused content and messages, tailored to a targeted group of people.
 This audience will respond much more favourably to content they see as genuine, valuable and on-brand.
 This, in turn, creates lifetime value with the consumer, as they become more loyal customers that enjoy and interact with the brand's content.

 People no longer want to be sold to, they want to feel part of a brand’s story.
 Data that taps into people’s perceptions and behaviours, this current form of marketing personalization is what makes this possible.